Finn Johannsen – Go Check The Survey Vol. 5-8 (Trevor Horn)

 Do you have a past acquainted with this music?
 Is this the compilation that nailed down musical preferences you already had, or did you have a different background and were you just looking for something in that direction?

 This is clearly the music I was listening to as a kid.
-Back then, my biggest dream was to be in a rock’n’roll band, no way I wanted to become a DJ (“what a joke I could have thought”) as this meant nothing to me, imagine playing guitar and being on stage screaming in of a crazy crowd or mixing records, even a monkey could do it!
+Back then, my biggest dream was to be in a rock’n’roll band, no way I wanted to become a DJ (“what a joke I could have thought”) as this meant nothing to me, imagine playing guitar and being on stage screaming in front of a crazy crowd or mixing records, even a monkey could do it!
 Obviously, it’s only when I started DJing that I understood the power of it and realized my immaturity.

 I chose this compilation because even if it looks like a pure rock record, many of the bands inside are using electronic, though I had no clue about it while I was listening to them.
-I discovered house in Los Angeles in the late 90’s, I went there to form a heavy rock band but I ended up going out with some friends who were doing house, especially Peter Black who introduced me to Doc Martin, the Wax connection, .
-We started being friends, speaking about art, music and I discovered that he was also into , Front 242, Ministry, Echo and the Bunnymen, Joy Division and that he was doing house too, so I thought this music finally wasn’t that bad!
-I started digging, to sum it up, New Order leads me to italo, italo to , chicago to techno.
+I discovered house in Los Angeles in the late 90’s, I went there to form a heavy rock band but I ended up going out with some friends who were doing house, especially Peter Black who introduced me to Doc Martin, the Wax connection, DJ Harvey.
+We started being friends, speaking about art, music and I discovered that he was also into New Order, Front 242, Ministry, Echo and the Bunnymen, Joy Division and that he was doing house too, so I thought this music finally wasn’t that bad!
+I started digging, to sum it up, New Order leads me to italo, italo to chicago, chicago to techno.
 We did a record company called Parisonic / Square Roots where I was doing reissues (already in 2003) of obscure stuff such as It Ain’t Chicago’s “Ride The Rhythm”, Mickey Oliver “In-Ten-Si-t”, Ralphi Rosario “In The Night” etc. I educated myself through the records I was putting out.

 “I’m A Cult Hero” is a bootleg compilation with 80’s dark synth pop music, originally released in 1989.
 Why do you think such a record was released at a time when acid house ruled the clubs?
 Was this a reminder to what was going on a few years before, or even a counter-reaction to what followed?
 What might have been the motivation of the label to do this record?